-PTA 299 Special Topics in Physical Therapy Variable up to (4)-(8)-(4)
+PTA 299 Special Topics in Physical Therapy (4)-(8)-(4)

 Varied topics in the PT profession will be addressed in order to broaden the physical therapist assistant's knowledge base; i.e. advances in geriatric care, changing role of the PTA, enhancing job performance, PT specialty areas, etc. NOTE: Requisite varies by topic.